ch3atk0d3/Meta/README.md

 # Meta
 Meta is a script built in python which is used to covertly communicate over public channels using stegnography techniques.
 It hides a user's secret message in an image file which then can be uploaded to a subreddit specified by the user using Reddit API.
-The project is built keeping the idea of covert communication in mind but in the open internet.
-The traffic on a network can be seen as a regular internet traffic visiting popular social media website like Reddit.
-It can later be developed as an add-on for Data exfiltration via C2 channels.
+The project is built keeping the idea of covert communication in mind using the open internet.
+The traffic generated on a network will be seen as a regular internet traffic visiting popular social media website like Reddit and will avoid any suspicious flags.
+This project can later be developed as an add-on for Data exfiltration via C2 channels.